hdansu/portfolio/final_project_hdansu.md

 **Resolution:** Starting your own business is an achieveable goal that the reader should consider.<br/>

 The key points to cover in this story will be:
-* Age, Gender, Ethnicity, Race, Education and Veteran Status of business founders (most recently available)
+* Age, Gender, Ethnicity, Race, Education and Veteran Status of business founders
 * Source and amount of seed capital
 * Reasons for owning business
+* Industries & Geographies

 ## Key Dates & Deadlines